 Deliberately caused fires can cause significant damage to property, to the environment, as well as the potential loss of human and animal life.
 As long as arson continues to be a major crime, suspicious fire scenes will continue to be investigated.
 For successful prosecutions to occur, the highest level of scientific expertise is required to interpret the evidence.
 The Chemistry Matters team is well suited to assist in many of these endeavours.
 We have the experience to aid in the proper collection and legal chain of custody documentation of evidence at fire scenes to meet litigation scrutiny.
 We have the litigation experience required for expert witness testimony and are actively involved in arson related research by publishing in peer-reviewed journal articles and presenting at scientific conferences.

-Arson investigations are not limited to buildings and property – arsonous wildfires account for a large portion of wildfires each year.
-Human-caused wildfires represent substantial economic costs and ecological losses across the globe.
+Arson investigations are not limited to buildings and property – arsonous wildfires account for a large portion of wildfires and bushfires each year.
+Human-caused wildfires and bushfires represent substantial economic costs and ecological losses across the globe.
 While some human caused fires may be due to inadvertent activity (e.g. all-terrain vehicles (ATVs)), others are deliberately started.
-These fires can be investigated as suspected arsonous wildfires where samples are collected and submitted to the laboratory for the analysis and identification of ILR.
-Suspected arsonous wildfires in which the use of an accelerant is suspected are complex investigations due, in part, to the high abundance of natural background chemicals.
+These fires can be investigated as suspected acts of arson where samples are collected and submitted to the laboratory for the analysis and identification of ILR.
+Suspected arsonous wildfires and bushfires in which the use of an accelerant is suspected are complex investigations due, in part, to the high abundance of natural background chemicals.

 Fate and Transport